 Volatility is back.
 While the ups and downs of early 2018 may have caught some investors off guard, professional fund buyers have been expecting a volatility spike for some time.
 Our recent survey of fund buyers reveals a market view that feels more like 2007 – and looks like a return to the old normal.
 Learn how they're reassessing the assumptions that served them so well in post-crisis markets.

-Professional fund buyers have had their eye on volatility for some time
+Professional fund buyers have had their eye on volatility for some time.
+And they agree that investors should, too.

 Buyers foresee risks, but are split on what it will mean for portfolio performance.
 Most see rate increases as a negative for overall performance (49%), but three in ten see a change in rates as a potential performance boost.
 The split in opinion may be driven by their investment horizon.